GDP in Hungary

 The Hungarian economy started the year on a strong footing.

-At its 25 April monetary policy meeting, the Monetary Council of the Hungarian National Bank (MNB) met market expectations by leaving the base rate unchanged at its current record low of 0.90% and by keeping all remaining monetary policy instruments on hold.
+At its 20 June monetary policy meeting, the Monetary Council of the Hungarian National Bank (MNB) left the base rate unchanged at its current record low of 0.90%, in line with market expectations.